vrutkovs/kcd-cz-demo/README.md

 * Tekton to build images and rollout manifests
 * Cert manager to issue Lets Encrypt certificates
 * Global LB to loadbalance load between regional clusters
-* KEDA to autoscale replicas based on connections
+* KEDA to autoscale hub ingress based on connections
-* External Secrets to sync secrets to clusters
+* ArgoCD Vault plugin to sync secrets to clusters
 * Helm/Kustomize to adjust deployment settings
+* Openshift Virtualization to spin up stage cluster
+* Openshift Logging to collect logs
+* Thanos to have a long-term metrics storage
+* Descheduler to spread pods across nodes